R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 Should you decide to use a bundled version (recommended), ensure the files listed above don't exist (delete or rename them if necessary).

-!!! important
+!!!Important

     The bundled DCAP Azure client plugin works with all current generation Azure confidential VMs, as well as existing CPUs.
 However, if Azure extends their offerings to include new platforms, or if you use a new generation system, then the bundled Azure client plugin may throw an error when attempting to load your enclave.
 In this case, [follow the instructions below](#azure-client-plugin) to build/install an updated version of the Azure client plugin that supports the platform.

 You may want to set the Azure DCAP client logging level to FATAL as the default setting is quite verbose:
 ```sh